JusKillmeQik/PoE-Leveling-Guide/README.md

 ### Description

-As you go through the levels this script will check your Client.txt file to see the last place you entered.
+As you go through the leveling zones this script will check your Client.txt file to see the last place you entered.
 Only the zone name is logged so it will guess the correct act and zone based on the Part you are in.
 If you go backwards, you may have to manually update the Part which will cause it to recheck the location.
-If the UI is hidden because you are in the wrong Part, you can press Alt+F1 show it again.

 Based on the zone you're in, notes and diagrams from this document will be shown in an overlay to make it so you don't have to leave Path of Exile while leveling: https://docs.google.com/document/d/1sExA-AnTbroJ-HN2neZiij5G4X9u2ENlC7m_zf1tqP8/edit